What is toxic shock syndrome?

 How are toxic shock syndrome and STSS diagnosed?

-In addition to meeting CDC criteria for toxic shock syndrome and STSS, other diagnostic tests may include:
+To meet CDC criteria for toxic shock syndrome and STSS, diagnostic tests may include:

 - bacterial swabs from infected site of origin